 This question brings us to the most important item on this top 20 list of items essential for survival –

-20) Holy Bible - Believe it or not, this world is not going to last forever, and neither are you.
+20) Holy Bible and the "End of Days"- Believe it or not, this world is not going to last forever, and neither are you.
 History is littered with the remains of fallen empires, and the Bible records many of these.
 In the past, God has judged the world for widespread wickedness, and he did it with a flood.

 The Bible reports that God is going to do this once again, in the 'last days', but instead of a massive flood as occurred back in the days of Noah and the Ark, the Bible shows that God is going to use other nations to bring war against the most wicked nations, and a number of natural disasters across the earth, as a series of "judgments" for not accepting Jesus Christ as Lord and Savior, and following God's commandments.